greenwyrt/plover2CAT/docs/howto/playbackrate.md

 The playback rate is the rate that the media file is being played at.

-Plover2CAT displays the playback rate in the Audio Controls dock, `1.0x` by default.
+Plover2CAT displays the playback rate in the Media Controls dock, `1.0x` by default.

 ## Change playback rate